1:1 Mentorship + Placement Support

 Actionable

-A feedback note: what’s working, what needs improvement, and why.
+A feedback note: what is working, what needs improvement, and why.

-A focus list: the exact patterns/concepts to fix first (so you don’t waste time).
+A focus list: the exact patterns, concepts, or communication gaps to fix first.

-A next-week plan: exactly what to practice before your next mock or real interview.
+A next-week plan: exactly what to practise before your next mock or real interview.

 Role Tracks

 Pick your target role.
-We’ll show what to focus on in DSA, what matters in System Design, and one project idea that genuinely strengthens your resume.
+We show what to focus on in DSA, what matters in System Design, one project idea that strengthens your resume, and how to use AI responsibly for faster preparation.

 Backend Track